-Despite this, it does not appear to be a commonly researched mental health problem and so data about the actual prevalence of the disorder is scarce.
+Despite this, it does not appear to be a commonly researched problem and so data about the actual prevalence of the disorder is scarce.
 The available research suggests that around 1 to 2% of people experience adjustment disorder.
 (2)

 Causes of adjustment disorders